choupit0/FortiRule/README.md

 Remember to open TCP ports 3000 (Node.js server) and 80 (Apache2, http) if there's a firewall between the client and the server.

-As an example, here's the procedure to install it on a fresh Debian 12 (root):
-(and choose SSH + Web server modules during the OS installation)
+As an example, here's the procedure to install it on a fresh Debian 12 (as root, and choose SSH + Web server modules during the OS installation):
 ```
 apt update && apt upgrade
 apt install nodejs npm -y